SumoLogic/sumologic-documentation/docs/cse/integrations/automation-service.md

 You can interact with the service through Automations, which execute Playbooks.
 Playbooks are composed of one or more Actions with a workflow that could include parallel actions and logic steps.
 Actions are included with Integrations.
 Sumo Logic provides a number of integrations, actions, and playbooks with the service that can be customized; you can create their own custom integrations, actions and playbooks as well.
 More details about each are in the specific sections below.

-The CSE Automation Service supports Enrichment, Notification and Custom Actions.
+The Automation Service supports Enrichment, Notification and Custom Actions.
 * Enrichment Actions can be used to gather additional information about an Entity or Insight, including Threat Indicators.
 * Notification Actions can be used to send notifications or update status in systems like CSE, CIP, Slack, Microsoft Teams, Jira, email, and so on.